 Worker's Compensation Audit

-This report provides a report on the compensation of the employees, the laborers.
+This report provides a report on the compensation of the employees, the labourers.

 Worker's Compensation Census